mortenschioler/squarity/README.md

 Shadow-CLJS can be fairly slow to start.
 To improve this Shadow-CLJS can run in “server mode” which means that a dedicated process is started which all other commands can use to execute a lot faster since they won’t have to start a new JVM/Clojure instance.

 You can run the process in the foreground in a dedicated Terminal.
 Use CTRL+C to terminate the server.

-## CI/CD
-:warning: The below information is currently out-of-date due to reconstruction of the pipeline.
-The application is hosted on Azure, in a personal Free tier account belonging to @mortenschioler.
-Continuous deployment is set up using GitHub Actions.
-The GitHub Actions workflow is defined in `.github/workflows/workflow.yml`.
-The GitHub-hosted runner authenticates as an Azure AD Managed Identity called a "Workload Identity" that was created manually using the commands documented in the script `/bin/create-workload-identity`.
-The hosted runner obtains credentials via GitHub secrets, which were added manually to the repository Actions Secrets to match the workload identity's Federated Credentials.

-The pipeline runs automatically on when relevant changes are made to  `main` branch.
-There is currently only one environment; we test in production 🤯🔫.